Skip to main content

 Palačinke

-Thin crepes filled with jam, chocolate, nuts, or cheese.
-Can be sweet or savory.
-Rolled and dusted with powdered sugar.
+Thin crepes filled with jam, chocolate, nuts, or cheese, made sweet or savory.
+Usually rolled up and dusted with powdered sugar.

 vegetarianContains: GlutenContains: DairyContains: Eggs